swatro/TimesheetLoad/README.md

 ## Trigger:
 Current the lambda is triggered based on time using the cron expression `cron(0 0 ? * SAT *)`.
 This is equivalent to every SAT at midnight UTC.

+## Things not done in code :(
+* Permissions on user to allow deployment
+* Trigger rule

+## Todo List and Open Questions:
+- [x] Build a hello world lamdba
+- [x] Add automatic deploy for lambda
+- [x] Add automatic trigger for lamdba based on time
+- [ ] Add writing to file in Google (or maybe Amazon instead?)
+- [ ] Can the trigger rule be done in code?